aldro61/phyloreg-paper/README.md

 ## Status updates

+### July 19 2017

+* Found a problem with our manifold terms.
+We were using 0-valued vectors for missing orthologs, but this doesn't make sense since it leads to a cost!
+Working on a fix.
+* For the autograd classifiers, it will be **very important that the data is shuffled** prior to training.
+I did not implement this in the learner to avoid creating a copy of the data.

 ### July 18 2017

 * Created a framework to implement learners that use phylogenetic regularization with autograd.